Below is a notice from the Canada Revenue Agency of the

 on request, in the language they were originally written, by

-An organization that has had its registration as a charity
+An organization that has had its registration revoked can no

 Registered charities perform valuable work in our communities,